lauralogozzo/lauralogozzo.github.io/index.md

 ---

 <p align = "center">
+I am currently an Associate Scientist at the Hudson River Foundation.

-I am currently a post-doctoral fellow in Dr. Matt Bogard's lab at the University of Lethbridge.
-Broadly, my research focuses on carbon cycling in freshwater and coastal ecosystems, using
+Previously, I was a post-doctoral fellow at the University of Lethbridge.
+Broadly, my research focused on carbon cycling in freshwater and coastal ecosystems, using
 a combination of field-, lab-, and modelling-based methods.
 I am particularly interested in characterizing human impacts on aquatic ecosystems, especially as it relates to dissolved organic matter cycling, carbon transport between terrestrial and aquatic pools,